 A spice rack is an often overlooked tool that every kitchen needs.
 It might sound like a bit of a carpentry challenge, but making your own DIY spice rack doesn’t require woodworking skills.
 And the best part is that, like most DIY projects, it can save you some money.

 Under the Cupboard

-This incredibly simple yet rustic spice rack requires test tubes with corks, a marker, spices and an open box.
+This incredibly simple yet rustic spice rack requires test tubes with corks, a marker, spices and an open box or wire basket.
 Funnel your spices into the test tubes, then stop them with the cork.
 Use the marker to write the name of the spice on top, then arrange the tubes accessibly in the box.